Ian Happ Player Props: Cubs vs. Dodgers

 Ian Happ At The Plate

-- Happ is batting .304 with eight doubles, two home runs and 12 walks.
+- Happ has nine doubles, two home runs and 15 walks while hitting .307.

-- Among qualified hitters in MLB play, he ranks 33rd in batting average, 23rd in on-base percentage, and 41st in slugging.
+- Among qualified hitters in MLB, he ranks 26th in batting average, 13th in on-base percentage, and 37th in slugging.

-- In 18 games played this season, he has hit a homer in two of them.
+- In 75.0% of his 20 games this season, Happ has picked up at least one hit.
+He's also had five multi-hit games.

-- Happ has had an RBI in seven games this year (38.9%), including three multi-RBI outings (16.7%).
-He has also driven in three or more of his team's runs in three contests.
+- He has hit a long ball in two of 20 games played this season, and in 2.2% of his plate appearances.

-- In eight games this season (44.4%), he has scored, including multiple runs twice.
+- Happ has driven home a run in seven games this season (35.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.